themanyone/firstpage/README.md

 1. Get [FirstPage from GitHub](https://github.com/themanyone/firstpage)
 1. Optionally update [marked.js](https://github.com/chjj/marked).
 2. See that the latest marked.min.js is in the js folder of this project.
-3. Edit this README.md or replace with custom markdown.
+3. Use this README.md as a template or replace with custom markdown.
+4. Edit the `navbar.phpx`, `.httaccess` and other files as desired.
 3. Copy this project to a web server.

 ## Testing